adanabdi15/adanabdi15/README.md

     <a href="https://github.com/Adanabdi15/mysql-healthcare-database">
       MySQL Healthcare Database
     </a>
-    – Designed and implemented a normalized healthcare database using MySQL, focusing on relational modeling and SQL queries.
+    – Designed and implemented a normalized healthcare database using MySQL, focusing on relational modeling, primary/foreign keys, and SQL queries.
   </li>

   <br>